Cost of living Luxembourg

 A side quest to the 12 actions for Luxembourg?

-Generation 2004 is pleased to see the recently-announced agreement to have bills for hospitalisation in Luxembourg sent directly to the JSIS (so a default prise en charge/direct billing).
+Original article: Generation 2004 is pleased to see the recently-announced agreement to have bills for hospitalisation in Luxembourg sent directly to the JSIS (so a default prise en charge/direct billing).
 No longer will JSIS members in Luxembourg have to pay bills for scheduled (‘elective’/non-emergency) surgery and then await reimbursement[1], for example.
 Well done on making this happen!
 Continue reading A side quest to the 12 actions for Luxembourg?

 Lunchtime event: 12 actions for Luxembourg

-Generation 2004 is pleased to invite you to a lunchtime event to look at the the ongoing challenge of attracting and retaining staff in Luxembourg (the ‘attractivity’ issue).
+Original article: Generation 2004 is pleased to invite you to a lunchtime event to look at the ongoing challenge of attracting and retaining staff in Luxembourg (the ‘attractivity’ issue).
 We will look at the original 12 actions for Luxembourg: those announced in 2022, together with the default-direct-billing side-quest of October 2025.
 That’s not one of the 12 actions, not even part of our additional unofficial 13th action (hospital overpricing): is this issue really well-known enough for its solution to impact recruitment and retention in Luxembourg?
 Continue reading Lunchtime event: 12 actions for Luxembourg

 Savings gone too far?
 A need for more and better contract agent advancement